Skip to Content

 Try at least 5 of the designated cookies and get a stamp for your Epcot Festival of the Holidays passport for each one.
 Then trade it in for a special treat (spoiler: it’s another cookie!).

-1. American Holiday Table: Chocolate crinkle cookie
+1. American Holiday Table: Gingerbread cookie

 2. Bavaria Holiday Kitchen: Linzer cookie